blackfireio/documentation/integrations/git/gitlab.rst

 2. The Merge Request is automatically deployed;

-3. Gitlab triggers Blackfire to run your scenarios;
+3. GitLab triggers Blackfire to run your scenarios;

-4. Blackfire sends a notification to Gitlab that is displayed as a commit status on the corresponding Merge Request.
+4. Blackfire sends a notification to GitLab that is displayed as a commit status on the corresponding Merge Request.

-The first step to configure Blackfire in the above-mentioned workflow is to create a webhook payload, that Gitlab will use to let Blackfire run the test scenarios.
+The first step to configure Blackfire in the above-mentioned workflow is to create a webhook payload, that GitLab will use to let Blackfire run the test scenarios.

 Please read the :ref:`builds API documentation <build-webhook>` to configure them.

-To make sure that Gitlab can receive a notification back from Blackfire, please make sure to configure the following parameters:
+To make sure that GitLab can receive a notification back from Blackfire, please make sure to configure the following parameters:

 ====================== =======================